Pladifes/corporate-ghg-emissions-estimations/README.md

 ## <a id="perfs"></a> Access to base models performances

-The methodology being used involves training four distinct models for each target, after which the model with the best performance, determined by its RMSE score on a pre-defined benchmark of companies not seen during training, is selected.
-This top-performing model is then saved as a pickle file (.pkl) in a folder called "models/"
+The methodology being used involves training four distinct models for each target.
+For each one, the model with the best RMSE score on a pre-defined out-of-sample set of companies is selected.
+This top-performing model is then saved as a pickle file (.pkl) in a folder called "models/".

 ## <a id="custom"></a> Models customization